Ross Shield 2022 kicks off in Dannevirke

 A Life Member's Salver for the country teams was introduced in 2012 and won by Dannevirke, now also the current holder.

-Numerous players from the tournament have graduated from the tournament to become well-known professional players, notably from the 2001 tournament in Dannevirke where players included eventual All Blacks Israel Dagg and Zac Guildford and Super Rugby players Richard Buckman and Daniel Kirkpatrick (also a New Zealand Under 20 World champion).
+Numerous players from the tournament have graduated from the tournament to become well-known professional players, notably from the 2001 tournament in Dannevirke where players included future All Blacks Israel Dagg and Zac Guildford and Super Rugby players Richard Buckman and Daniel Kirkpatrick.
+Kirkpatrick was also a New Zealand under-20 world champion.

 Among one of the others was Gemma Woods, one of the trailblazing first girls in the tournament and now a Hawke's Bay Tuis women's representative since 2009.